lexpostma/Rickies/Acknowledgements.md

 -   [JavaScript Cookie](https://github.com/js-cookie/js-cookie) API for handling cookies
 -   [Parsedown](https://parsedown.org) for parser Markdown in PHP
 -   [Goat Counter](https://www.goatcounter.com/) for simple analytics
+-   Host memoji designed by Apple of course, configured on my iPhone
+-   Fonts
+    -   System fonts are used across the website
+    -   Black Chancery by Doug Miles, for the titles on The Bill of Rickies (via [DaFont](https://www.dafont.com/black-chancery.font))
+-   [Native Land by Dream Cave](https://www.youtube.com/watch?v=0AnFfbTupEU) as theme music for The Bill of Rickies

 ## Referrals